How to Protect and Care for Theater Stage Curtains

 Does the smell of other flame retardants leave you feeling ill after treatment from their strong ammonia odor?
 Not with Flamecheck M-111, which has a light lemon scent when sprayed, leaving no smell behind once the curtains are dry.
 Less chemical and faster drying times leave you with soft and supple stage curtains.
 Just two light sprays over the velour curtains are normally all you need when you use Flamecheck M-111 to pass the NFPA 701 test.

 Once the curtains are dried, it’s time to test your application technique using the NFPA 701 field test to verify the application was successful.
 With scissors cut a small sample of curtain approximately 1” x 6”.
 Take your sample to a safe location before testing.
-Using tongs hold the small test sample of treated and dried material, hold a gas lighter or flame under the sample for 10 to 12 seconds.
+Using tongs hold the small test sample of treated and dried material, and hold a gas lighter or flame under the sample for 10 to 12 seconds.
 When the flame is removed the material should immediately extinguish itself.
-If the treated material does not continue to burn, drip fire or afterglow two seconds after the removal of the flame, your treatment is effective.
+If the treated material does not continue to burn, drip fire, or afterglow two seconds after the removal of the flame, your treatment is effective.

 Washing the curtains will remove Flamecheck M-111.
 We developed tags that have a water-based red ink section that washes out when wet that will alert the Fire Inspector that the item in question should immediately be retested to verify it’s still up to code.